 Give Kids the World Village

-Give Kids The World Village is a 79-acre, nonprofit resort that offers weeklong, cost-free vacations to children with life-threatening illnesses and their families.
+Give Kids The World Village is a 79-acre, nonprofit resort that offers week-long, cost-free vacations to children with life-threatening illnesses and their families.
 The village provides accommodations in fully-furnished villas, transportation, tickets to theme parks, meals, daily entertainment and much more.
 The village depends on volunteers, known as angels, to fill hundreds of shifts every day.

 Each year, 27,000 children in the United States are diagnosed with a life-threatening illness.
 The goal of Give Kids The World Village is to provide everything these families need to make their trip the vacation of a lifetime.
-Since 1986, more than 150,000 children and families have had their dreams come true at the Village.
+Since 1986, more than 150,000 children and families have had their dreams come true at the village.